Everett M. Dirksen U.S. Courthouse

 219 S. Dearborn Street

 Chicago, IL 60604

-Amenities The newly renovated Courthouse Cafe is open to the public on weekdays from 7:30 a.m. to 3 p.m.
-It serves a variety of menu items and daily specials for both breakfast and lunch.
+The Fresh Market Cafe is open to the public on weekdays 7:00 a.m.– 3:00 p.m.
+It serves a variety of menu items for breakfast and lunch.
 Free public Wi-Fi is available.
-The building also houses a Federal child care center for infants between six-weeks and 15-months old.
+The building also houses a federal child care center for infants age six-weeks to 15-months old.

-Conference Rooms Two conference rooms adjoining the Courthouse Cafe are available for tenant use.
+Two conference rooms adjoining the cafeteria are available for tenant use.
 The larger room seats up to 60 people theater style and has a wireless microphone system.
 The smaller room accommodates up to 20 people in a round table setting.
 Both rooms have a conference phone, a computer data outlet, white boards, ceiling mounted projectors and screens, DVD/VCR capability, and tables and chairs.
-The conference rooms are available during normal working hours from 8 a.m. to 5 p.m., though exceptions for extended hours can be made.
+The conference rooms are available 8 a.m.– 5 p.m. during normal work days, though exceptions for extended hours can be made.
 For reservations call the Dirksen Courthouse Service Desk at (312) 353-6996.